 Customers’ honest opinions about your service, products and brand image carry more sway with fellow consumers than what you have to say about yourself.
 Focusing on optimising the experience of current customers will guarantee the reviews they share attract, instead of repel, new business.
 This can have a big impact on revenue over the long term — the customer lifetime value of new referred customers is 16% to 25% higher than those who find you on their own.

 For tips about increasing customer satisfaction, check out our blog: 7 Ways to Make a Good Retention Rate Even Better.

 With your most loyal customers ready to share their experiences online, help them skip a step by creating shareable content that’s ready for them to post.
 This gives you some control in how your brand will be presented to others while encouraging customers to be brand ambassadors.

-Remember that this content should be personalized for your customers.
+Remember that this content should be personalised for your customers.
 It’s social media, after all.
 People like to share content as it relates to themselves, whether it’s their most-played songs or video game rankings.